Senexis/UnattendedWinstall/README.md

 ### Method 1: Create a Bootable Windows Installation Media

 1. Download the [autounattended.xml](https://github.com/Senexis/UnattendedWinstall/blob/main/autounattend.xml) file and save it on your computer.
 2. Create a Windows 10 or 11 Bootable Installation USB drive with the Media Creation Tool or Rufus, for example.
-(When using Rufus, don’t select any of the checkboxes in “Customize Your Windows Experience” as it creates another answer file, we don't want that.)
+(When using Rufus, don't select any of the checkboxes in "Customize Your Windows Experience" as it creates another answer file, we don't want that.)
    - [Download Windows 10](https://www.microsoft.com/en-us/software-download/windows10)
    - [Download Windows 11](https://www.microsoft.com/en-us/software-download/windows11)
    - [Rufus](https://rufus.ie/en/)